 Fig. 5.
-Filter pressure drop as function of operating time in a highly polluted road tunnel the instrument is 20%, the reproducibility better than 10%.
-To make sure that the air exchange remains sufficient, CO_2 concentration in the cabin was also measured using a Li-COR Li-840 CO_2 -analyzer.
+Filter pressure drop as function of operating time in a highly polluted road tunnel

+The DiSC is a new instrument, which allows the measurement of particle number concentration and mean diameter by a very compact, battery operated unit.
+The absolute accuracy of the instrument is 20%, the reproducibility better than 10%.
+To make sure that the air exchange remains sufficient, CO2 concentration in the cabin was also measured using a Li-COR Li-840 CO2-analyzer.